syncfusion-content/windowsforms-docs/WindowsForms/Menus/Adding-menu-items-via-designer.md

 This section provides a quick overview to add the menu items to a [Menu](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.MainFrameBarManager.html) control through the designer.

-The MainFrameBarManager can be added to the application by drag and droped from the tool box to the design form.
+The MainFrameBarManager can be added to the application by drag and dropping from the tool box to the design form.
 The following required assembly references will be added automatically.

 * Syncfusion.Grid.Base.dll
 * Syncfusion.Grid.Windows.dll